Mohamed855/E-ExamsSystem/README.md

 # E-exam

 ## Team members
-  1. moataz mohamed saad  2.Mina Morkos Ishaq 3.Mohammed abd al majeed
+  1. Mohammed AbdElmageed Mahmoud 2.
+Moataz Mohamed Saad  3.
+Mina Morkos Ishaq

 ## Problem description

 * make professor can create exam any time and student will take the exam in the spasific time the professor selected it